ANUBHAV6969/MUSIC_PLAYER/README.md

 # MUSIC_PLAYER
-contains a music player fully designed with HTML, CSS and JS
+Contains a music player fully designed with HTML, CSS and JS Theres a music added whose effects can be seen through